-We live in a world of objects, and it makes more than sense to use the same form of representation to transform a seemingly blank setting of a story into a rich possibility of interaction.
+We live in a world of objects, and it makes more than sense to use the same form of representation to transform a seemingly blank story setting into a rich possibility of interaction.

-Many different types of prototypes exist, in form and function relative to the resources available, the audience, the logic and which emotions are to be triggered.
-They might help us to clarify scope and requirements of a certain challenge, or represent a solution for valid feasibility, interaction and experiences.
-Prototypes can be created in so many ways, from designing experiences, digital representations, clay, paper and office supplies, 3D printouts… there are also uses so sophisticated that I couldn’t possibly explain them all here, nor is that the intent of this chapter.
-Instead, I aim to illustrate their importance to creating an affinity with concepts and ideas.
+Many forms of prototypes exist in form and function relative to the resources available, the audience, the logic, and which emotions to be triggered.
+They help us to clarify the scope and requirements of a certain challenge or represent a solution for valid feasibility, interaction, and experiences.
+Prototypes can be created in many ways, from designing experiences, digital representations, clay, paper and office supplies, 3D printouts… there are also uses so sophisticated that I couldn’t explain them all here, nor is that the intent of this chapter.
+Instead, I aim to illustrate their importance in creating an affinity with concepts and ideas.

-They enrich the setting and provoke experiences, allowing us to better communicate the desired and the expected.
-They ease experimentation, collaboration and validation of present logics.
-When we create prototypes, we transform ideas into experiences, making any context far more understandable — and alive.
+They enrich the setting and provoke experiences, allowing us to communicate the desired and the expected better.
+They ease experimentation, collaboration, and validation of present logic.
+Creating prototypes transforms ideas into experiences, making any context far more understandable — and alive.

-When we immerse ourselves in a simulation, we experiment with a new reality.
+We experiment with a new reality when we immerse ourselves in a simulation.
 The concept isn’t new.
-Intuitively, we used this logic for many years, during our childhood.
+Intuitively, we used this logic for many years during our childhood.

 Simulation allows the behavior of the interactor to merge with the researched reality.
-The concept allows us to feel something new, experiment and create using our own interpretation.
+The concept allows us to feel something new, experiment, and create using our interpretation.
 It must be noted that without such interaction, no simulation can exist.
 Absent manipulation and interaction, the content generates no value.
-The merger of the real-life challenge with the simulated reality is what defines the output of sense-making.
-Users learn to understand and make their own judgment of the experience.
+The merger of the real-life challenge with the simulated reality defines sense-making output.
+Users learn to understand and make their judgments of the experience.
 The future is complex, and simulation allows us to understand new rules and the larger picture.
-It confronts our biases, increases our understanding, and changes our mental models.
+It confronts our biases, increases our understanding, and changes mental models.

 We can watch a soccer game, but to play soccer is a completely different experience.[iii]
-Simulation started out to simply explain things, but it embraces through the creation of offline and digital settings a new immersive way of experimentation, going beyond the typical binary ending of a story.
+Simulation started to explain things.
+Still, through the creation of offline and digital settings, it embraces a new immersive way of experimentation, going beyond the typical binary ending of a story.
 Storytelling and simulation share common elements (characters, settings, and events).
 Their mechanics, however, are essentially different.[iv]

-Robert McKee, an award-winning writer and director, says that the emotional perspective is key to establishing a positive link.
-He argues, a story has to “fulfill a profound need to grasp the pattern of living — not merely as an intellectual exercise, but within a personal, emotional experience.”[i]
-If we cannot engage people in the present with our story, the ideas are likely to be rejected.[ii]
+Robert McKee, an award-winning writer, and director, says that the emotional perspective is key to establishing a positive link.
+He argues a story has to “fulfill a profound need to grasp the pattern of living — not merely as an intellectual exercise, but within a personal, emotional experience.”[i]
+If we cannot engage people in the present with our story, the ideas will likely be rejected.[ii]

-Affective storytelling is therefore key when we explore the “People of the Future,” and how they interact with society.
-We have to understand the “profound need” of their lives, why it changes, and how we as an organization can serve it.
-Transforming the foresights into a narrative, we describe options for the people, what they can do, and what their day might look like.
-Those stories allow us to understand what really drives people in the future, and what they value.
+Affective storytelling is key when we explore the “People of the Future” and how they interact with society.
+We must understand the “profound need” of their lives, why it changes, and how we can serve it as an organization.
+Transforming the foresight into a narrative, we describe options for the people, what they can do, and what their day might look like.
+Those stories allow us to understand what drives people in the future and what they value.